ldelossa/gh.nvim/README.md

 by their commits.
 This will feel familiar to those who immediately click on the "commits" tab on the GitHub UI to view the incremental changes of the pull request.

-GH.nvim holds the opinion that this is the correct way to do a code review and and the TUI emphasizes this workflow.

-see doc/gh-nvm.txt for usage and more details.
+see doc/gh-nvm.txt for complete usage and more details.

 Checkout my [rational and demo video](https://youtu.be/hhrWwYfMK1I) to get an initial idea of how gh.nvim works, why it works the way it does, and its look and feel.